-In partnership with the Ministry of Health in DR Congo and Programme Nationale de Nutrition, MCSP conducted formative research to inform the design and integration of both preventative and curative aspects of nutrition into the iCCM program implemented by MCSP in Tshopo and Bas-Uele provinces.
-Interviews and discussions with beneficiaries provided insight into the quality of:
+In DR Congo, in partnership with the Ministry of Health and Programme Nationale de Nutrition (PRONANUT), MCSP conducted formative research entitled “Integration of preventive and curative aspects of nutrition into integrated community case management in the Democratic Republic of Congo.”
+The purpose of this research was to inform integration of preventative and curative aspects of nutrition into the iCCM program in Tshopo District, DRC.
+The in-depth interviews and focus group discussions carried out with mothers, families and health providers provided insight into:

-- Level of knowledge and advice given to mothers and families on child illness; and
+- Level of knowledge and advice given to mothers and families on IYCF and child illness

-The results of this study are seminal for DR Congo, as this is the first study on drivers of nutrition practices in the country in more than 20 years.
-Results will inform programming to address gaps, weaknesses and opportunities for improving IYCF practices, nutrition services, and integration of nutrition into iCCM programming.
+Results of the study will highlight gaps, weaknesses and opportunities for improving IYCF practices, nutrition services, and integration of nutrition into iCCM programming.